|

 Is World Community Grid a non-profit organization?

-World Community Grid is an IBM sponsored philanthropic initiative, started in November of 2004.
+World Community Grid is a philanthropic initiative, started in November of 2004.
 Its purpose is to create the world's largest public computing grid for running research projects that benefit humanity.
 For more information, go to http://www.worldcommunitygrid.org/about_us/about_us.html

 How does World Community Grid get new projects?

 First, a non-profit organization has to have a research project which benefits humanity for which they require some serious computer power in order to complete the research.
 Then someone from the research organization goes to the World Community Grid website and Submits a Proposal.
 At World Community Grid, we review the proposal to ensure it meets all requirements and is technically feasible to run on the grid.
-Then subject matter experts from IBM researcher review the proposal to ensure that the research is technically correct.
-After that, non-IBM subject matter experts review the proposal and also verify that the project is technically correct.
+Then subject matter experts review the proposal to ensure that the research is technically correct.
 After that, it is placed on the schedule for launch.

 Are the results produced by World Community Grid part of a commercial venture?